20 Subtle Ways You Could Be a Jerk at Work Without Even Realizing It

 Blatant “jerky-ness” at work is pretty easy to spot; these types of toxic coworkers or bosses are often rude, manipulative, aggressive, liars, and in general create a pretty negative work environment for everyone they encounter.

-There’s no mistaking the typical “office jerk.”
+There’s no mistaking the typical “jerk at work.”
 And According to the Workplace Bullying Institute, they’re in no short supply, with around 50% of Americans reporting that they have either witnessed or experienced workplace bullying from toxic coworkers or bosses.

 But what about more subtle forms of negative behavior or attitudes that are even more common in the workplace?
 Even relatively “nice” people can exhibit eye-rolling, jerk-like behavior from time to time.
 And while these types of actions may not be so obviously inappropriate that they give cause for immediate disciplinary action or dismissal, they do add up over time and can have a kind of cumulative negative effect on your reputation, even leading your colleagues to doubt whether or not they can trust you or even want to be around you.

-You may be coming off as a bit of jerk to your colleagues if you...
+You may be coming off as a bit of a jerk at work to your colleagues if you...

 - Don’t give credit where it’s due: Do you have a hard time complimenting your coworkers or giving them credit for wins?
 Do you feel especially reluctant to lift them up when your boss or company leadership is present?
-The inability to offer authentic praise for your colleagues’ successes can make you seem petty and insecure and, well, like a bit of a jerk.
+The inability to offer authentic praise for your colleagues’ successes can make you seem petty, the jerk at work and insecure and, well, like a bit of a jerk.

 - Don’t respond to messages or requests in a timely manner: Everyone misses the occasional message now and again or goes through especially busy periods where our response times suffer.
 But if you’re consistently difficult to get a hold of or slow to respond to your coworkers’ messages or requests, people will begin to get frustrated and likely seek out some other channel for help.
 If you’re the only point of contact for them and they are forced to keep reaching out to you, they may end up resenting you for your lack of attention to their own needs or deadlines.